EH30/flatlib_sidereal/README.md

 ```
 ## Installation
 download flatlib_sidereal
-run powershell as an Administrator and cd to the flatlib_sidereal folder.
+run powershell as an Administrator and cd to the flatlib_sidereal folder then enter
 ```
-python setup.py install
+pip install .
 ```

 ## Documentation